-Each is made up of a 256x256 matrix of 55 $\mu$ m pixels.
-The sensitive detector on the top is a layer of 500 $\mu$ m of silicium while the bottom use a 1000 $\mu$ m one.
+The tracker consists of two planes of the timepix 3 chip separated by 4.5 mm developed by the ADVACAM company [6].
+Each is made up of a 256x256 matrix of 55 μ m pixels.
+The sensitive detector on the top is a layer of 500 μ m of silicium while the bottom use a 1000 μ m one.
 Data are recorded by frames of 20 s.
 For each triggered pixel, the amplitude and time of arrival (TOA) of the charge are recorded.
 The resolution of the TOA time stamp is 1.56 ns.
 A muon candidate is generated when pixels on both planes are detected in a 350 ns windows.

 For each muon candidate, the barycenter of the triggered pixels in each timepix detector is determined.
 The track is reconstructed from these two points (Fig. 3).

 Fig. 3.
-A reconstructed track (red line).
+A reconstructed track.

-The scintillators generate the trigger for the GRAiNITA acquisition system.
-They also provide an absolute time stamp to tag the muons.
-Data from the timepix and scintillators are merged to perform the final reconstruction.
+The scintillators generate the trigger for the Grainita acquisition system.
+It provides an absolute time stamp to tag the muons.
+Data from the timepix and scintillators are merged to perform the final reconstruction (Fig. 4).

+Fig. 4.
+3D reconstruction.

 III.
+PRELIMINARY RESULTS

-PRELIMINARY RESULTS The mean value of the number of photons detected for one of the GRAiNITA fibres was determined.
+The mean value of the number of photons detected for one of the GRAiNITA fibres was determined.
 The track reconstruction allows us to compute the expected interaction of the muon with the detector.